 The cyber profession was, is and will remain for the right reasons typically the field of IT — for people with technical skills.
 These skills “can be taught with time and effort,” as Dimple Ahluwalia points out.
 Yet, there are also other skills that may not be gained that easily, if at all.

-- Organisational type: Those who will be a good fit within the organization
+- Organizational type: Those who will be a good fit within the organization

 - Key personality traits: Extraversion, agreeableness, conscientiousness, emotional stability, and openness to experience